 Signs of an overactive bladder, such as needing to use the toilet immediately without warning, or needing to go frequently throughout the night, are the most common bladder symptoms of people with Parkinson's.

 Parkinson’s causes stiff muscles, inflexibility and cramps.
-This can make certain tasks such as writing, doing up buttons or tying shoe laces, hard to do.
+This is known as rigidity.
+This can make certain tasks such as writing, doing up buttons or tying shoe laces, harder.
 Rigidity can stop muscles from stretching and relaxing.
 It can be particularly noticeable, for example, if you struggle to turn over or get in and out of bed.

 Symptoms and the rate at which they develop will vary from person to person.
 The most important thing to do if you’re worried you have Parkinson’s is to speak to your GP.